fbettag/freebsd-kvm-image-builder/README.md

-# freebsd-kvm-image-builder
+# hardenedbsd-kvm-image-builder

-This repo creates a custom FreeBSD install ISO and a KVM image for use in SmartOS and Triton.
+This repo creates a custom HardenedBSD install ISO and a KVM image for use in SmartOS and Triton.

 ## Requirements

-This must be run on a FreeBSD machine or VirtualMachine.
+This must be run on a HardenedBSD machine or VirtualMachine.

 ## Setup